 At present, we are progressing well against this strategy.
 Despite broadening the case definition for testing and increasing testing volumes, we have not observed an acceleration in the rate of new cases.
 The majority of cases have been acquired overseas or are close contacts of someone who acquired COVID-19 overseas.
-Approximately 2% of cases are potential community transmission.
-Cases are anticipated to grow over coming weeks; however we remain well behind other countries in the expected progress of COVID-19.
+Approximately 4% of cases are potential community transmission.
+The rate of new cases is anticipated to flatten over the coming weeks.
+We remain well behind other countries in the expected progress of COVID-19.